Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 Dropout in GAT

-GAT applies dropout in two places:
+GAT applies dropout in two locations.

-• Feature dropout: Applied to the input features before the linear transformation.
-This is standard neural network regularization.
+• Feature dropout: applied to the input features before the linear transformation.
+This is standard neural-network regularization.

 Self-Loops